danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 		[PickedByPersonID] [int] NULL,
 		[ContactPersonID] [int] NOT NULL,
 		[BackorderOrderID] [int] NULL,
-		[BackorderOrderDate] [date] NULL, -- This new column is necessary because the PK changed [OrderDate] [date] NOT NULL,
+		[BackorderOrderDate] [date] NULL, -- This new column is necessary because the PK must be changed to include OrderDate [OrderDate] [date] NOT NULL,
 		[ExpectedDeliveryDate] [date] NOT NULL,
 		[CustomerPurchaseOrderNumber] [nvarchar](20) NULL,